techquest/api-jam/README.md

 - Start Coding

 ##What APIs are available?
 * eWallet
 * Loyalty
 * Paycode
 * Payment Gateway
 * QuickTeller

+##How do I access these APIs?
+Each API call requires some form of authentication.
+Interswitch uses OAuth 2.0 for some of its APIs and a custom Interswitch Security called InterswitchAuth (An modification of the OAuth 2 framework)

+##How are sensitive data (Card PAN, Card PIN, CVV, Expiry Date) sent in the API?
+In cases where Customer sensitive data are required to compelte transactons, Interswitch has secure ways to send these data over the wire.
+Please see "Ho do I create Interswitch Secure Data" and
+ "How do I create Interswitch Auth Data" for more info.

 ##How do I create Interswitch Security?
 See documentation [here] (https://confluence.interswitch.com/confluence/api/interswitch-services-authentication-specification).
-See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample)
+See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample).

-##How do I create Interswitch secure data
+##How do I create Interswitch Secure Data
 See documentation here.
-See sample code here
+See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample).

-##How do I create Interswitch auth data
+##How do I create Interswitch Auth Data
 See documentation here.
-See sample code here.
+See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample).

 ##What is a Payment Instrument?
 A Payment Instrument is used to make a payment e.g. Card Number (PAN), Account Number, etc.